alvar21/clubs_2232/README.md

 ##SIGNALS (django database triggers):
 * i.
 A signal is triggered on creation of a new user to create a member entry with the same id as the primary key of the created user.
 The first_name, last_name, email correspond as well.
 * ii.
 A signal is triggered on address edition to update the coordinates of the club's location.
+* iii.
+There is a signal to update indexes whenever there new entries or updates to existing entries.